org-caternberg/custom-sharedlib/README.md

 # How to start

-* setup a global shared library with this repo
-* Name it "shared-lib"
 * Create a Pipeline job, use Pipeline from SCM (this repo)
-* Jenkins file path is 'PipelineReadConfig.yaml'
+* Jenkins file path is 'PipelineReadConfig.groovy'

 # Steps